Simple mechanism that breaks the Hall effect linearity at low temperatures

 A similarity of the obtained results for three different model systems implies that the particular type of inhomogeneity is not crucial for a qualitative picture of the effect.

 In the special case $p=0.5$, the Hall resistance in Eq. (\ref{Strips}) is similar to that for a two-liquid model.
-Within this model, the existence of two different types of charge carriers with different conductivities $\hat\sigma^{(1)}$ and $\hat\sigma^{(2)}$ is postulated and the conductivity tensor of the system is the sum $\hat\sigma=\hat\sigma^{(1)}+\hat\sigma^{(2)}$.
+Within this model, the {system is supposed to consist of} two different types of charge carriers with different conductivities $\hat\sigma^{(1)}$ and $\hat\sigma^{(2)}$.
+The conductivity tensor of the system is a sum $\hat\sigma=\hat\sigma^{(1)}+\hat\sigma^{(2)}$.
 The two-band model is used to describe multiband systems, e.g., doped topological insulators~\cite{taskin2011}, semimetals~\cite{kvon2008, zhou2016}, etc. A similar model can be also applicable for a bilayer shown schematically in Fig.~\ref{fig:geometries}d.
 A question is, why the non-linearity of the Hall resistance is not observed in all inhomogeneous and multicomponent electron systems?
 We believe that a crucial factor is a scattering between different types of charge carriers.
-Indeed, as it was shown for multiband compounds~\cite{Averkiev2001}, multivalley systems~\cite{Kuntsevich2007, McCann2006}, and topological insulators~\cite{Brahlek2014}, if we take into account the scattering between different types of the quasi-particles, a multicomponent system effectively reduces to a single-component one from the view point of the weak localization/antilocalization.
+Indeed, as it was shown for multiband compounds~\cite{Averkiev2001}, multivalley systems~\cite{Kuntsevich2007, McCann2006}, and topological insulators~\cite{Brahlek2014}, if we take into account the scattering between different types of the quasi-particles, a multicomponent system effectively reduces to a single-component one from the {WL/WAL} point of view.

-The macroscopic spatial separation of different phases guarantees that the weak localization occurs in them independently justifying our approach.
-If a typical scale of the inhomogeneity is comparable or smaller than the electron wave function phase breaking length $l_\varphi$, the weak localization in different parts of the inhomogeneous system can not be considered as independent, since the charge carrier passes through the regions with different mobilities and electron densities during dephasing time.
-This effect results in the diminishing of the corrections to the Hall coefficient due to the system inhomogeneity.
-This effect is especially important when $T\rightarrow 0$.
-However, further microscopic study of the weak localization is necessary since dephasing itself depends on the system inhomogeneity~\cite{Germanenko2001}.
+The macroscopic spatial separation of different phases guarantees that the {WL} occurs in them independently justifying our approach.
+If a typical scale of the inhomogeneities is comparable or smaller than the phase breaking length $l_\varphi$, the {WL} in different parts of the inhomogeneous system can not be considered as independent, since the charge carrier passes through the regions with different mobilities and electron densities during dephasing time.
+This effect results in the diminishing of the corrections to the Hall coefficient due to the system inhomogeneity {and becomes} especially important when $T\rightarrow 0$.
+However, further microscopic study of the {WL} is necessary since dephasing itself depends on the system inhomogeneity~\cite{Germanenko2001}.

 Another reason why there are no many reported manifestations of the magnetic field dependence of the Hall coefficient is a so-called ``a textbook paradigm'', which unequivocally affirms that the low-field Hall voltage is linear in $B$~\cite{Hurd1972}.
 Common methods of the Hall effect study in low magnetic field include: measurements in a fixed field $\pm B$ with subsequent antisymmetrization of the results; a sample rotation in a constant magnetic field~\cite{Hermann1965}; low-amplitude AC-technique with subsequent averaging the signal over a small-field range~\cite{Lupu1967}; a simple linear extrapolation of $R_{\textrm{xy}}(B)$ dependence.
 It is worth to mention, that the magnetic field dependence of $R_{\textrm{xy}}(B)$ is visually indistinguishable from the straight line even if $\tilde{\mu}$ changes by several tens \%.
 As a result, the low-field Hall effect non-linearity was reported in a few experiments when this effect was looked for intentionally\cite{Newson1987, Ovadyahu1988, Zhang1992, Minkov2010, Joshua2012, Kuntsevich2013}.
 One of the goals of this paper is to motivate experimentalists to look for the low magnetic field non-linearity in the Hall effect.